richardgaywood/paydata.org/content/houserules/riggers/vehicle_combat.md

 * If the vehicle is ramming a stationary object, as long as it has enough runup, the driver can choose any speed up the vehicle's maximum.
 GM might restrict this if there's not enough room.
 * If it's vehicle versus vehicle and both are moving:
+	* First, pick a vehicle stat to use:
-	* If it's a handling environment, use the two vehicles' Acceleration stat.
+		* If it's a handling environment, use the two vehicles' Acceleration stats.
 Putting on a last-second surge of speed is the important thing here.
 		* If it's a speed environment, use the two vehicles' Speed stat.
 Raw top speed is what matters.
+	* Now, compare the stats:
 		* If it's a head-on collision, the attacker can choose the impact speed, up to their vehicle's full Speed or Acceleration stat.
 		* If it's a from-behind collision, subtract the stats.
 If this ends up less than 1, use 1.

 Second, roll to hit: